 The Sanskrit word hamsa "means any kind of goose or duck", tells Frederick Pargiter.
-The Hamsa Upanishad contains assertions about and around the mantraraja, the king of mantras - the Sanskrit for duch, and also goose, even swan (cf. Pargiter 1904, 30n).
+(1904, 30n).

-More than one method have been handed over for training oneself in meditation.
-The Hamsa Upanishad tells how to awaken the heavenly goose (or duck or swan) that shines of its own accord inside oneself.
-A fertile golden goose!
+The Hamsa Upanishad tells how to awaken the heavenly goose (or duck or swan) that shines of its own within oneself.

 The individual soul is called a goose (Hamsa).